passaglia/japandata/README.md

 ### Furusato Nouzei

-`japandata.furusatonouzei.data` provides information about the ***Furusato Nouzei*** program.
-This *Hometown Tax Transfer* program is a Japanese government program in which taxpayers can divert part of the taxes which would fund their local government to instead go to a different local government.
+`japandata.furusatonouzei.data` provides information about the ***Furusato Nouzei***, or *Hometown Tax Transfer*, program.
+This is a part of the Japanese tax system in which taxpayers can divert part of the taxes which would fund their local government to instead go to a different local government.
 In exchange for doing so, the taxpayer receives various 'tokens of gratitude' with a value which can in principle be no more than 30% of the diverted tax amount.

 The data provided here is collected from the [Ministry of Internal Affairs](https://www.soumu.go.jp/main_sosiki/jichi_zeisei/czaisei/czaisei_seido/furusato/archive/) and is licensed [CC BY 4.0 International](https://www.soumu.go.jp/menu_kyotsuu/policy/tyosaku.html#tyosakuken).